hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.3.3 =
+* Added requirement to check the site config after changes in credentials.
 * Fixed autocomplete of the Site Key field by LasPass.

 = 3.3.2 =
 * Improved Beaver Builder login sequence.